 Wait for deployment to complete

-You can watch the deployment process in the text field as the gdeploy process runs using the generated configuration file.
+You can watch the progress of the deployment in the text field.

-If deployment fails, click the Redeploy button.
+When cleanup is complete, click Redeploy.
 This returns you to the Review and edit configuration tab so that you can correct any issues in the generated configuration file before reattempting deployment.